 babysitters and day care centers.
 Find out what they know about child health,

 child development, and child care.
 This may include getting permission for a

 police background check.

-- Teach your child the proper names for
+Teach your child the difference between "good touches"

 or friend to give you a break when you feel overwhelmed.
 Learn healthy ways to

 manage stress.
-Look online for sources of information and support, such as
+Look online for information and support, such as

 Get help if you have ever been a victim of abuse.
+Having a history of being abused increases your chances of becoming an abuser.
 A good place to

 start is the Childhelp hotline at 1-800-4-A-CHILD (1-800-422-4453).
 You can